-Students at Coney Island Preparatory Public Charter School ("Coney Island Prep" or the "School" or "CIPUES") will develop the academic skills and character necessary for success in selective colleges and universities, and the career of their choice.
+Students at Coney Island Preparatory Public Charter School will develop the academic skills and character necessary for success in selective colleges and universities, and the career of their choice.
 Students will realize success through a rigorous academic program, with a strong focus on writing, in a supportive and structured school community.